ecklab/era-adjustment-app-supplement/README.md

 For technical details on the Full House Model, see:  yan2022fullhouse.pdf

-For construction of the MLB eligible population, see MLB_eligible_pop.html
+For construction of the MLB eligible population, see: MLB_eligible_pop.html